Location:

 Vale das Furnas.
 Both offer lunch and dinner.
 Reservation highly recommended in summer.

 Lomba da Fazenda (15 min): Casa de Pasto O Cardoso.
-Excellent regional cuisine for lunch, reasonably priced.
-Look for the daily dishes!
-Reservation is necessary.
+Excellent regional cuisine, reasonably priced.
+There are also excellent fish dishes on the daily menu.
+Open daily for lunch, reservation is necessary.

 O Ildeberto is some minutes to walk from the center - opposite to a school - and offers daily lunch (and dessert!) buffet, from 12 am - 3 pm.